Tyrowo/county-population-clustering/README.md

 In Colab click File -> Save A Copy In Drive

 This will copy all of the cells to your own personal copy.

 Click the top cell (where it says import..., import...) and click Ctrl/Command + Enter until you go all the way to the bottom.

-It has a lot of interactive models for you to play with to really get a feel for what happened with the model.
+I've created a lot of interactive models for you to play with to really get a feel for what happened with the model.

 However, the sliders for the interactive models don't work on MY personal copy, so copying to your own drive and running the code will enable you to play with the models.